 2 cubes (16 tablespoons) of unsalted butter and 2 tablespoons melted for filling

-1 egg yolk (save white add to the filling)
+1 egg divided, yolk for pastry and white for the filling

 ½ teaspoon vanilla